 Despite the fact that wetlands have a relatively colorless appearance and are somewhat of an inhospitable environment for many species, these kinds of ecosystems are clandestinely buzzing with land-atmosphere interactions.
 Just last month, I explored Allequash Creek Wetland in Northern Wisconsin with the USGS to collect aquatic chemistry and CH4/CO2 measurements and to gain a general sense of the site.
 The eddy covariance flux tower in the photo above provides the flux data from the wetland which I will be compiling, analyzing, and presenting for my master’s thesis.

 Wetlands are often praised in literature for their carbon sequestration abilities.
-According to an article published in 2006 in the journal “Wetlands” titled The Carbon Balance of North American Wetlands, peatlands in the coterminous US have an average net carbon flux of .71 metric tons of carbon per hectare per year (or .29 tons per acre per year).
-A quick calculation for the Lost Creek wetland about 45 minutes from Allequash shows a net carbon flux of 2.20462 tons of CO2/hectare/year (or .89 tons per acre per year) which is more than double the estimate in Bridgham 2006.
-To put this in perspective, the average vehicle produces around 4.7 tons CO2/year, as written by the EPA.
-Six acres of wetland at Lost Creek could offset the emissions from one car each year.
+According to Bridgham et al., (2006), peatlands in the coterminous US have an average carbon accumulation rate of 0.71 metric tons of carbon per hectare per year (or .29 tons per acre per year).
+A quick calculation for the Lost Creek wetland about 45 minutes from Allequash shows a net carbon flux of 2.20462 tons of carbon/hectare/year (or 0.892 tons per acre per year) which is more than double the estimate in Bridgham 2006.
+To put this in perspective, the average vehicle produces around 1.28 tons of carbon each year, as written by the EPA.
+Just under 1.5 acres of wetland at Lost Creek could offset the emissions from one car each year*.
 On the downside, methane emissions (CH4) must be considered as well.
 Rising water tables imply lower CO2 fluxes and higher CH4 emissions from wetlands.
 Methane has a lower molar mass than CO2, shorter residence time, and higher reactivity, yet more CH4 is released from wetlands than CO2.

 Wetlands are located throughout the world.
 Botswana, Myanmar, and Florida are just a few places that possess these truly majestic ecosystems.
 Canada and Russia contain the largest peatlands.
 Alaska and the Northern US contain some very well studied wetlands too, but I was amazed at this one just 3 and a half hours from my new home.
 In the picture above I’m standing on a knoll of aquatic sedge so I don’t sink down into the peat.
 On average, Canadian peatlands extend to a depth of 2.2 meters.
 C-14 dating shows wetlands started to form after the last glaciation about 9,000 years ago.
 Peat continues to form at a rate of 0.53 mm/yr in peatlands as stated in this article in the journal of Ecological Applications.